TasneemBasyoni/Python-University-Management-System/README.md

 ---

-## 🔐 Login System
+# 🔐 User Roles

-The system supports multiple user roles:
+The system supports three user roles:

-- Admin
+- 👨‍💼 Admin
-- Teacher
+- 👨‍🏫 Teacher
-- Student
+- 👨‍🎓 Student

-Each user can access the features assigned to their role.
+Each user has access to features based on their role.

 ---

-## ▶️ How to Run
+# ▶️ How to Run

-1. Clone the repository
+### Clone the repository

 ```bash
 git clone https://github.com/your-username/Python-University-Management-System.git
 ```

-2. Open the project folder
+### Navigate to the project

 ```bash
 cd Python-University-Management-System
 ```

-3. Run the application
+### Run the application

 ```bash
 python main.py